syncfusion-content/xamarin-docs/Xamarin/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Color of hint when the input view contains error and it gets focused.
+            Color of hint when the input view contains error and is focused.
             <br/>
             <br/>
         </td>